Joby Aviation’s Hydrogen-Electric Air Taxi Completes 523-Mile Test Flight

 Joby eVTOLs looking ready for (vertical) takeoff

-The company plans to use the same landing pads, operations team, and ElevateOS software for battery- and hydrogen-electric aircraft.
+The company also plans to use the same landing pads operations teams and its ElevateOS software for both battery electric and hydrogen electric aircraft keeping the system unified and efficient.

 Exit mobile version